Duke Energy turns to insider to succeed CEO Rogers

 Duke serves about 7.2 million electricity customers in six states in the U.S. Southeast and Midwest.

-Rogers, 65, had been expected to step down as CEO when Duke’s $18 billion takeover of Progress Energy closed last July, with Progress CEO William Johnson set to take the top job at the combined company.
+Rogers, 65, had been expected to retire when Duke’s $18 billion takeover of Progress Energy closed last July, with Progress CEO William Johnson set to take the top job at the combined company.
 But Johnson was ousted by Duke’s board of directors just hours after the deal closed.

 Johnson’s removal triggered anger in North Carolina, the merged company’s largest market.
 Regulators, after reviewing the takeover proposal for months, felt slighted when Rogers unexpectedly took control.
 Subsequent hearings into the matter resulted in a settlement formalizing Rogers’ exit.